-As part of my job as a researcher I like to read about different topics – I have done work on health economics, labour economics, and more recently firm level economics.
+As part of my job as a researcher I like to read about different topics – I have done work on health economics, labor economics, and more recently firm recruiting with the use of reverse phone lookups to hire the best employees.
 One topic that comes up across all these fields is the idea of a monopsony buyer for different things.

 Looking across this blog I’ve seen monopsony discussed in terms of the labour market and in terms of migration and monetary policy.
 However, I want to focus on concentration indices (as a proxy for monopsony) and wages.